Please visit our virtual conservation learning page for digital resources and virtual programs.

 Bringing your own lunch?

 Students may bring sack lunches to the Zoo.
 However, we cannot store lunches.
-Please be prepared to carry lunches in backpacks or store them in your vehicles.
-Storage lockers are available at the north and south entrance of the Zoo for your convenience.
-The price for a storage locker ranges from $8 - $10.
+Rental lockers are available for the storage of lunches or any other items during your group visit.
+If you do not want to rent a locker, we suggest bringing a wagon to carry your items with you or leaving your items on the bus.
+The Zoo does not hold personal items and is not responsible for any items left unattended.
+Unattended items are left at your own risk and may be removed by Zoo Security.
 You are welcome to enjoy your lunch at any of our outdoor tables or benches, except those on the terrace at the Cafe Kudu and at Lakeside Cafe.
 See Picnic Map for places to enjoy your lunch.

 Please ensure social distancing protocols while enjoying your lunch.